 Crisp Autumn air is a call to the kitchen for me.
 The delightful yet chaotic summer schedule is replaced by a welcomed structure and my little family finds a fresh routine.
 Orange clove candles are lit, cider is mulling, the millet is planted at the front door and I’m diggin’ harvest season!
 Living on the North Shore in Massachusetts, farm stands are brimming full of appetizing staples of a successful harvest season.
 As a nod to Summer-come-Fall, I thought I would share one of my favorite Crisp recipes with you.
-The topping is made with Olivio Buttery Spread, loaded with the goodness of California Olive Oil in this traditional buttery treat.
+The topping is made with Olivio Buttery Spread, loaded with the goodness of olive oil in this traditional buttery treat.
 Black Plums were calling my name at the farm stand and I love the Old World feeling they conjure.
 Your favorite apple or freezer berry filling would also be delicious under this Crisp Topping, too.
 Let me know what you think!

 - Preheat the oven to 400* and butter your 8″x 10″ baking dish.